 Enhance Scientific Inquiry: Good research data management reinforces open scientific inquiry and can lead to new and unanticipated discoveries.
 Sharing well-managed research data and enabling others to use it will also help to prevent duplication of effort.

 Meet Funder Requirements: An increasing number of funding bodies (e.g. Health Research Board, Irish Research Council) request or require that their funding recipients create and follow plans for managing data, storing or preserving it in the long term, and sharing some, or all data products with the public.
 A comprehensive data management plan will help ensure that all of your funder requirements are met.

 All researchers should familiarise themselves with the RCSI Research Data Management Policy.
-RCSI recognises research data as a valuable institutional asset, and the role of research data management in underpinning research excellence and integrity.
-Good research data management enables RCSI and its researchers to meet the standards and responsibilities set out in the College’s Research Policies and to meet funder, ethical, legal and other responsibilities.
-It also ensures that research data is accurate, complete, authentic and reliable, stored securely, preserved where necessary and accessible as required.
-It also enables access by other researchers who could use the data, maximising the effectiveness of RCSI research funding, contributing to raising awareness of RCSI research and researchers and demonstrating RCSI alignment with Open Science, Open Access and the FAIR data principles.
+The RCSI recognise that research data are a valuable institutional asset, and that research data management is fundamental to ensuring research excellence and integrity.
+Research data management ensures that the RCSI and its researchers meet the standards and responsibilities set out in the College’s Research Policies, as well ethical, legal and funder requirements for the responsible handling of data.
+Good research data management ensures that research data are accurate, complete, authentic and reliable, stored securely, preserved where necessary and accessible as required.
+Properly managed data are accessible for validation and re-analysis beyond the original research project, thus maximising the effectiveness of research funding, contributing to the profile of RCSI research and researchers, and demonstrating RCSI alignment with Open Science, Open Access and the FAIR data principles.
 At RCSI, research data must be:

 As compatible as possible with the FAIR data principles, as open as possible and restricted as necessary.

 Secure and safe with appropriate measures taken in handling sensitive, classified and confidential data.